9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 1;
 ```

 DuckDuckGo plugins are defined in Perl, though we've constructed the system to be as condensed and as intuitive as possible.
 In other words, it may not look like any Perl you've seen before.
+Additionally, the meat of the plugin may not be in Perl at all (see Plugin types).

 At the highest level, the plugin system works like this:

-* We break the query into words (in the background).
+* We break the query (search terms) into words.
+This process happens in the background.

-* We see if any of those words are **triggers** (trigger words) provided by all the plugins (in this case **chars**).
+* We see if any of those words are **triggers** (trigger words) provided by all the plugins.
+In the example, the trigger word is **chars**.

 * If a Goodie is triggered, we run its **handle** function.

 * If the Goodie's handle function outputs an instant answer via a **return** statement, we pass it back to the user.

 Now let's take this Goodie line by line.
-Feel free to open a text editor and type a parallel example along with us.
+Feel free to open a text editor and type a parallel example along with us or look in the [Goodies repo](https://github.com/duckduckgo/zeroclickinfo-goodies/tree/master/lib/DDG/Goodie) and follow along in parallel with an example there.
 Later we'll show you how to test it.

 Each plugin is a [Perl package](https://duckduckgo.com/?q=perl+package) underneath, so we start by declaring the package namespace.